 US Tourist Visa Application

 The US Embassy only requires a few documents necessary for your visa application.
 Depending on where you live & where you have strong ties, you can find detailed instructions about the visa application at http://www.ustraveldocs.com/ then select your specific location.

 Each country has different visa application steps and requirements, so it’s necessary that you know where you are applying.
 Prepare and pay $160 for your visa application.
 It’s quite expensive for a visa application, but it’ll be worth it in the end.
-Especially when you are granted a 10-year multiple entries visa!
+Especially when they granted you a 10-year multiple entries visa!

 Before you schedule an interview, you need to pay and submit the DS-160 application form.
 Review the form first before filling it out and submitting out.
-Only provide correct information and answer what is being asked.
+You only need to provide the correct information and answers to the questions.
 Here’s a sample DS-160 application form.

 Miguel’s appointment is at 7:15 AM, but he arrived early at the embassy.
 You should arrive 15 minutes before your appointment.
-At exactly 7:00 AM, the guard called those who have an appointment at 7:15 AM, and the schedule confirmation is checked.
+At exactly 7:00 AM, the guard called those with an appointment at 7:15 AM, and he checked the schedule confirmation.

 There are a few steps you need to go through before the interview:

-Someone checks your passport and DS-160 form.
-A bar code will be added on your passport then you will receive a card.
-You will be asked to queue according to your visa type.
+- Someone checks your passport and DS-160 form.
+He will add a bar code on your passport then you will receive a card.
+You then need to queue according to your visa type.